ykmawa/zzm/README.md

-# Hey!Please go to zzmblog.github.io/zzm/index.html !
+# Hey!Get out for there!